GregOwen/GregOwen.github.io/_posts/2019-10-26-bare-git-repo.md

 A **bare repository** is a Git repository that does not have a snapshot.
 It just stores the history.
 It also happens to store the history in a slightly different way[^different-storage], but that's not nearly as important.

-A bare repository will still store your files (the history has enough data to reconstruct the state of your files at any commit).
-You can also create a non-bare repository from a bare repository: if you `git clone` a bare repository, Git will automatically create a snapshot for you in the new repository (if you want a bare repository, use `git clone --bare`).
+A bare repository will still store your files (remember, the history has enough data to reconstruct the state of your files at any commit).
+You can even create a non-bare repository from a bare repository: if you `git clone` a bare repository, Git will automatically create a snapshot for you in the new repository (if you want a bare repository, use `git clone --bare`).

 # So why would we use a bare Git repository?